-Coming home to a dog chewing on his paws is enough to give yourself a little bit of pause.
+Coming home to a dog chewing on his paws is enough to give you pause.
 After the paw chewing comes nibbling on raw skin, raised hair, red eyes, and a tired mind.

 Your dog's skin is his biggest and most exposed organ to the outside world.
-As such, there are a number of ways his skin can become irritated to the point of causing him discomfort or pain.
+As such, there are several ways his skin can become irritated to the point of causing him discomfort or pain.

 There are many reasons why your dog's skin may become irritated, from seasonal or food allergies to yeast and other bacterial infections.

 For optimal animal wellness, it is important to regularly examine your dog's skin.
-Catching a skin issue early can save your pup discomfort and pain, as well as saving yourself stress, time, and money.
+Catching a skin condition early can save your pup discomfort and pain and save yourself stress, time, and money.

 How Do Dogs Get Yeast Infections